josuebecerra7/ISR/README.md

 ```

 ## More
-For more information check the wiki
+For more information check the [wiki](https://github.com/josuebecerra7/ISR/wiki).

 ## License
  GNU GENERAL PUBLIC LICENSE <br>